-Other Datasets: There are two other datasets that should be mentioned although they do not fall under the single, static camera formulation of video anomaly detection.
-One is the ShanghaiTech dataset introduced in a paper by Liu et al. [15].
+Other Datasets: There are two other datasets that should be mentioned although they do not fall under the single scene formulation of video anomaly detection.
+One is the ShanghaiTech dataset introduced in a paper by Liu et al. [20].
 It consists of 13 different scenes each with multiple training and testing sequences.
-A typical video shows people walking along a sidewalk.
-The dataset is intended to be used to learn a single model and thus does not follow the single, static camera formulation.
-While it is conceivable to treat it as 13 separate datasets, this is problematic since many of the videos for a particular scene have significant changes in viewpoint (violating the static camera assumption).
+The dataset is intended to be used to learn a single model and thus does not follow the single scene formulation.
+While it is conceivable to treat it as 13 separate datasets, this is problematic since many of the videos for a particular scene have significant changes in viewpoint and some have very little training video.
 Furthermore, treating it as separate datasets would yield an average of 10 anomalous events per scene which is very small.

-Another dataset from Sultani et al. [28] contains a large set of internet videos taken from hundreds of different cameras.
+Another dataset from Sultani et al. [37] (the UCF-Crime dataset) contains a large set of internet videos taken from hundreds of different cameras.
 This dataset is intended for a very different formulation of video anomaly detection more akin to activity detection.
-In their formulation, labeled videos from many cameras with predefined anomalies are provided during training in addition to normal videos.
+In their formulation, both anomalous and normal video is given for training.
+The dataset consists of videos from many scenes labeled with predefined anomalous activities as well as video with only "normal" activities.
 For testing, only temporal labels are available, meaning spatial evaluation cannot be done.
-While this dataset is interesting, it is for a very different version of the problem and is not applicable to the single, static camera version that we are concerned with here.
+While this